swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 The third case is the most interesting. *We hand off control to the menu process*.
-We pass along the `select` channel making sure to put the event we read back at the front, and we pass along the `cancel` channel. `autocompleter*` will be *paused* until the menu selection subprocess complete.
-Because we can hand off control a lot of pointless coordination logic simply disappears.
+We pass along the `select` channel making sure to put the event we read back at the front.
+We also pass along the `cancel` channel. `autocompleter*` will be *paused* until the menu selection subprocess completes.
+Because we can hand off control, coordination logic between `autocompleter*` and `menu-proc` becomes unnecessary.

 > ### Code Comprehension
 > We've seen hardly anything so far related to HTML - we've